Emresen54/Remoter/README.md

 # Remoter

-Remoter is a lightweight remote control tool that allows you to control your PC from your phone, tablet, or another device via a browser.
+Remoter is a lightweight remote control tool that lets you control your PC from your phone, tablet, or another device using a browser.

 ## Features